Your real estate bio is not your resume. It’s your sales page!

 - What I like: It’s short (133 words).
 It contains all the important resume hot-buttons.
 It gives a flavor of who Jack is.

-- What I don't like: It's densely packed with factoids, not personality.
-Jack doesn't look a lot different than a dozen other Pittsburgh Realtors, who profess similar credentials and attributes.
+- What I don’t like: It’s densely packed with factoids, not personality.
+Jack doesn’t look a lot different than a dozen other Pittsburgh Realtors, who profess similar credentials and attributes.
 It could be anyone because it lacks specific details.
-It's also laid out as one block of text, which won't read well on mobile.
-Let's see how it could be re-written, below.
+It’s also laid out as a single block of text, with no sub-headings, which won’t read well on mobile.
+Let’s see how it could be re-written, below.

 Hi, I’m Jack Smith.
 I’m a Pittsburgh native who loves selling homes all over our Three Rivers townships, neighborhoods, and boroughs.
 When I’m not working, you can find me having a beer at Hemingway’s or sitting left field at Three Rivers Stadium (AKA Heinz Field), watching the Steelers trounce the Browns.

 My wife, Becky, joins me in in my work.
 As my sharp-eyed transaction coordinator, she makes us look good by handling the real estate paperwork 100% to perfection.
 Once you find a house you love, or get an offer on your house for sale, you can relax knowing Becky’s taking care of the details with the attention of a mother bear on her cubs.